emeyers/NeuroShiny/README.md

 ### Folder Structure
 The application assumes a standardized folder structure for every analysis.
 A project can be contained in a folder stored anywhere on a computer and with any desired name.
 Inside this folder there should be two sub-folders: results and data.
 The data folder must be split further into two more folders: binned and raster.
 The binned folder holds all binned .Rda data files and the raster folder holds additional folders for .Rda files of spike data.
 Finally, the results folder contains a decoding_results sub-folder where future scripts and results are saved depending on what is specified in the application.

+### Docker
+If one has installed docker, one can build a docker image of the NeuroShiny app based on the Dockerfile in this repository by running the following command:
+`docker build . -t "neuroshiny_image"`.

+One can then run the docker container from this image using: `docker run --name neuroshiny -p 3838:3838 neuroshiny_image`.

+Once the docker container is running, the NeuroShiny app can be accessed from a web browser at the address: http://localhost:3838/